For course descriptions not found in the UC San Diego General Catalog, 2014–15, please contact the department for more information.

 185. Advanced Machine Learning Methods (4)

 This course is an advanced seminar and project course that follows the Natural Computation courses.
 Advanced and new machine learning methods will be discussed and used.
-Prerequisites: COGS118B or COGS 118A.
+Prerequisites: Cognitive Science 118B or Cognitive Science 118A.

 187A.
 Usability and Information Architecture (6)